geoportti/example_taito_howto/README.md

 source venvs/fiona_gpkg/bin/activate
 pip install --upgrade fiona
 ```
-### 2. Create your script and download it to Taito
+### 2. Create your script and download it into Taito
 The script [taito_LakeExample_script.py](https://github.com/geoportti/example_taito_howto/blob/master/taito_LakeExample_script.py)
 sums the areas of all of the features in a given file and a layer.
 In this case the file *'MTK-vakavesi_19-01-23.gpkg'* contains two
 layers, 'jarvi' (lake) and 'meri' (sea).